Azure/AppService/_posts/2021-08-25-App-service-support-for-availability-zones.md

 > **TIP**
 > To decide instance capacity, you can use the following calculation:
 >
 > Since the platform spreads VMs across 3 zones and you need to account for at least the failure of 1 zone, multiply peak workload instance count by a factor of zones/(zones-1), or 3/2.
+For example, if your typical peak workload requires 4 instances, you should provision 6 instances: (2/3 * 6 instances) = 4 instances.
 >
->> Customer's peak workload requires 4 instances
->>
->> Provision 6 instances: (2/3 * 6 instances) == 4 instances

-In the case of a zone down situation, the App Service platform (VM live-ness checks) will detect lost instances and automatically attempt to find new instances to replace the ones that were lost.
+In the case when a zone goes down, the App Service platform will detect lost instances and automatically attempt to find new instances to replace the ones that were lost.
 Note that if auto-scale is also configured, and if it decides more instances are needed, auto-scale will also issue a request to App Service to add more instances (auto-scale behavior is independent of App Service platform behavior).
 It is important to note that there is no guarantee that requests for additional instances in a zone-down scenario will succeed since back filling lost instances occurs on a best-effort basis.
 The recommended solution is to provision your App Service Plans to account for losing a zone as described previously in this article.

 The ARM template snippet below shows the new ***zoneRedundant*** property and ***capacity*** specification.